-Additional coursework to complete 41 units in the major.
+Additional coursework to complete 43 units in the discipline major.
 The following rules apply to course selection (12 units):

-The Department of Biological Sciences does not allow dual degrees within the department.
+*The Department of Biological Sciences currently does not allow dual degrees within the department.

 Before being accepted to student teaching, the following criteria must be met:

 - Admission to the Professional Education Programs (PEP)